 Papers, presentations, panels…

 Hoping to properly organise everything here in due course, going right back to my first conference paper in 2007.
-For now though, published papers aside (see also here), I’ve focused on post-pandemic-peripatetics in 2022 and beyond (though the boring and comprehensive list can be found below if interested).
+For now though, published papers aside (see also here), I’ve focused on events from 2022 onwards (post-pandemic!).

-Most of these talks, at least since 2010, have been on ‘normative behaviourism’, ‘public political philosophy’, or my over-arching ‘QTM’ framework for thinking about methods/methodology in political theory (and related book manuscript).
+It’s probably also fair to say that, going right back to 2010, most of these talks have been on at least one of the following topics: ‘normative behaviourism’, ‘public political philosophy’, or my over-arching ‘QTM’ framework for thinking about methods/methodology in political theory (and related book manuscript).

 2022